edgartolete/node-aes256-encrypt/README.md

 const { keyGen } = require("node-aes256-encrypt");
 ```

-Generate a key and save it as the encryption key.This key should be kept intensively as it can be used to decrypt all encrypted data.
+Generate a key and save it as the encryption key.
+This key should be kept intensively as it can be used to decrypt all encrypted data.

 NOTE: You can create a key for production only, and a separate key for development that you can share with other developers.